 - In a medium sized mixing bowl combine the dry ingredients including flour, baking soda, cornstarch, and salt until well combined.
 Set aside.

 - In a large bowl, cream together the softened butter and brown sugar until light and fluffy.
-This works well with an electric mixer, but you can also cream together with a silicone spatula.
-Next add the egg and vanilla and combine until well mixed.
+This works well with an electric mixer at medium speed, but you can also cream together with a rubber spatula.
+Add the egg and vanilla and combine until well mixed.

 - Softening the butter helps the cookies to spread correctly.
 To soften the butter start by slicing it into about a dozen small pieces.
 Let the butter sit on the counter for five minutes, then start creaming it with the sugar.
 You can also soften the butter by setting the stick on the counter 20-30 minutes before you’re ready to bake.
 Do not microwave butter to soften it, or your cookies will spread too much!